 There are several types of hypothyroidism, each with its own causes, symptoms, and treatments.
 Let’s explore the different types of hypothyroidism and how they affect the body.

 Primary hypothyroidism is the most common type of hypothyroidism, accounting for around 95% of all cases.
 It occurs when the thyroid gland itself is not functioning correctly and cannot produce enough thyroid hormones.
 The most common cause of primary hypothyroidism is an autoimmune disease called Hashimoto’s thyroiditis, in which the body’s immune system attacks the thyroid gland.
-Other causes of primary hypothyroidism include radiation treatment, surgery to remove the thyroid gland, and certain medications.
+Other causes of primary hypothyroidism include radiation treatment, surgery to remove the thyroid gland, and certain medications and supplements (CBD and hypothyroidism is a good idea due to CBD’s ability to promote homeostasis).

 Symptoms of primary hypothyroidism can include fatigue, weight gain, constipation, dry skin, hair loss, and depression.
 Treatment typically involves taking synthetic thyroid hormone medication to replace the missing hormones.